hydrodynamicstability/Invitation-to-Hydrodynamics/README.md

     - A. R. Paterson, 1983:  *A First Course in Fluid Dynamics* (Cambridge University Press).
   - Books by engineers:
     - Rutherford Aris, 1989:  *Vectors, Tensors, and the Basic Equations of Fluid Mechanics*, corrected reprint (Dover).
-    - Iain G. Currie, 2012: *Fundamental Mechanics of Fluids*, 4th edition (CRC Press).
     - Rolf H. Sabersky, Allan.
 J. Acosta, Edward G. Hauptmann, and E. M. Gates, 1999:  *Fluid Flow: A First Course in Fluid Mechanics*, 4th edition (Prentice Hall).
     - Alexander J. Smits, 2022:  *A Physical Introduction to Fluid Mechanics*, 2d edition (available [online](http://www.efluids.com/efluids/books/efluids_books.htm)).
+The first edition was published by Wiley in 1999.

 I will also mention a few more advanced books that any serious student of the subject should consider:

   - George K. Batchelor, 1967:  *An Introduction to Fluid Dynamics* (Cambridge University Press).
+If hydrodynamics has a bible, this is it!
   - Ronald L. Panton, 2013:  *Incompressible Flow*, 4th edition (Wiley).
   - Constantine Pozrikidis, 2011:  *Introduction to Theoretical and Computational Fluid Dynamics*, 2d edition (Oxford University Press).